mikepb/clerk/README.md

 $ npm test
 ```

-To run tests with Karma, make sure that you have
-[enabled cors in CouchDB][couchdb_cors]:
+To run tests with Karma, make sure that you have [enabled cors in
+CouchDB][couchdb_cors].
+By default, CouchDB does not allow the `Authorization`
+header, so if you will be authenticating, you'll need to add it to the list as
+well.

 ```
 [httpd]